EmilianoEscobedo/HomeFinders/README.md

 ### Reading a Register
 Read a Register of the database <br>
-To read a register from the database, put the ID number in the corresponding field and click read button. <br>
+To read a register from the database, put the ID number in the corresponding field and click the read button. <br>

 <div align="center">
   <img src="https://i.ibb.co/mJ8KwSv/read.png" alt="Read a register"/>